 Consideo GmbH, Strategy Development and Problem Solving “There is nothing we can do” – Meadows | Damn the Matrix FORMAT interviews Dennis Meadows, author of “The Limits to Growth”, about the shocking position of the planet.
 40 years ago, Dennis Meadows presented the best seller “The Limits to Growth”.
 In it, he predicted, not the exact date of the apocalypse, but the U.S. researchers showed by means of computational models, that by mid-century, the resources of planet Earth will be depleted.
 The book sold 30 million copies and Meadows is now regarded as the most famous “Sunset prophet” of the world.
 FORMAT’s writer Rainer Himmelfreundpointner met Meadows on a visit to Vienna for an exclusive interview.
+The message of the nearly 70-year-old is now no more optimistic as then, and is not for the faint of heart.
 FORMAT: Mr. Meadows: What we meant in 1972 in “The Limits to Growth”, and what is still true, is that there is simply no endless physical growth on a finite planet.
-FORMAT: In your 13 scenarios the end of physical growth begins – that is, the increase in world population, its food production, or whatever else they produce or consume – between 2010 and 2050.
+Meadows: You cannot compare our current situation that way.
+FORMAT: cancer as a metaphor for uncontrolled growth?
 Meadows: Yeah.
-Meadows: I don’t either.